jrpotter/notebook/notes/c17/declarations.md

 ## Integer Literals

 Negative integer literals are typed in a counterintuitive way.
-When the compiler sees a number of form `-X`, the type of `X` is first determined *before* then being negated.
+When the compiler sees a number of form `-X`, the type of `X` is determined *before* being negated.
 Promotion rules are as follows:

 Decimal     | Other Bases
 ----------- | --------------------